nibrahim/nibrahim.net.in/_posts/2010-11-11-hyde_:_an_emacs_mode_for_jekyll_blogs.markdown

 * `d` : Deploy the site.
 * `g` : Refresh posts (useful if you've done something by hand earlier)
+* `p` : Promote a post from a draft to a a published post
 * `q` : Quit hyde.
 * `RET` : Open the current post for editing.